Haven (TV series): Development and production

 Haven was originally developed for ABC Television in 2007 by writers Sam Ernst and Jim Dunn, with production company Piller Segan.

 In September 2009, E1 Entertainment announced it was working with Stephen King to develop a television series based on his novel The Colorado Kid (2005).
 The entertainment company ordered the concept straight to series, with thirteen episodes planned.
 In November, Syfy announced it had acquired the series.

 Sam Ernst and Jim Dunn wrote the pilot episode.
-According to Ernst, the original idea had no supernatural involvement, which prompted Stephen King to ask "Where's the supernatural element"? after he read their notes.
+According to Ernst, the original idea had no supernatural involvement, which prompted Stephen King to ask "Where's the supernatural element?" after he read their notes.
 In February 2010, Emily Rose was cast in the lead role of Audrey Parker.
 Eric Balfour and Lucas Bryant came on board in late March.
 Canadian broadcaster Canwest Global Communications acquired rights to the series in March as well.

 In April 2010, Adam Kane signed on to direct the pilot.
 Production began April 20 in Halifax, Nova Scotia and surrounding areas.
 Filming occurred primarily in Chester, Nova Scotia (including using the local arena as a studio) and throughout the South Shore of the province, including Lunenburg, Halifax, and Mahone Bay.

-The promo of series premiere features the song Short Change Hero by The Heavy.
+The promo of the series premiere features the song Short Change Hero by The Heavy.

 The series premiere, "Welcome to Haven", aired on Syfy in the U.S. on July 9, 2010, and on Showcase in Canada on July 12.
 The show became available to other international markets in October 2010.